ppebb/cosmo-gtk-template/README.md

 Depending on how you generated the stub, you will need Xlib and wayland-protocol headers.
 The Makefile will copy these headers into the headers directory

+## References
+This repository is based off of vkoskiv's [cosmo-sdl-template](https://github.com/vkoskiv/cosmo-sdl-template).
+The code used to stub GTK and GLib is largely the same.

 [^1]: Macros (as they don't reference the stub) are not usable, some functions may be missing, functions defined by macros are *definitely* missing.
 Most everything you need should be in here, and if something is missing let me know!